A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 And getting up with ribaldry the thieving knaves!

-Sleep and sorry sloth ever pursue them.
+Sleep and sorry sloth ever pursue

 Pilgrims and palmers pledged them together